Affiliate links on Android Authority may earn us a commission. Learn more.

-Services like Spotify and YouTube Music allow you to stream music, create playlists, discover new songs, and more.
-Although they all seem pretty much the same at first glance, there are a lot of differences between them.
+Services like Spotify and YouTube Music allow you to stream music, create playlists, discover new songs, etc. Although they seem pretty much the same at first glance, there are a lot of differences between them.
 They may have different library sizes, offer extra content beyond music, feature different streaming qualities, and much more.

-These differences matter and should be a major factor when deciding which streaming service to subscribe to.
-We’ll take a look at all the biggest ones in this post that will help you decide which of the two services comes out on top in the YouTube Music vs Spotify battle.
+These differences matter and should be a significant factor when deciding which streaming service to subscribe to.
+We’ll look at the biggest ones in this post to help you decide which of the two services comes out on top in the YouTube Music vs Spotify battle.

 YouTube Music vs Spotify: Free plan limitations

-Both Spotify and YouTube Music have a free plan available, but the limits set in place by each provider are very different.
+Both Spotify and YouTube Music have a free plan available, but each provider’s limits set in place are very different.

 Spotify only allows you to choose the songs you want to play on specific playlists like the personalized Daily Mix.
-On others, you can only play tracks in shuffle mode, which is annoying.
+You can only play tracks in shuffle mode on others, which is annoying.
 You can skip the songs you don’t like, but only six times per hour.
 Audio quality is limited to 160kbps.
 Also, there are occasional ads that interrupt the listening experience, and you can’t download music for offline listening.

 YouTube Music's free plan lets you play any song you want.

-YouTube Music, on the other hand, allows you to pick and play any track you like, making it much more useful than Spotify in this regard.
-You can even skip tracks as many times you want on a free plan.
-However, the biggest disadvantage of Google’s streaming service is that once you turn off the screen on your phone, the music stops.
-And forget about browsing the web or turning the screen off while listening to music: as soon as you close the app, the music cuts off.
-Spotify doesn’t have this limitation.
+The free YouTube Music plan, on the other hand, allows you to pick and play any track you like, making it much more helpful than Spotify in this regard.
+You can even skip tracks as many times as you want.
+However, the most significant disadvantage of Google’s streaming service is that you have to keep the app open to play music.
+Forget about browsing the web or turning the screen off while listening to music: as soon as you close the app, the music cuts off.

-Just like its biggest rival, the free version of YouTube Music is also supported by ads and doesn’t allow you to download music to your phone.
-Audio quality is limited as well: you can stream at a maximum of 128kbps.
+Like its biggest rival, the free version of YouTube Music is also supported by ads and doesn’t allow you to download music to your phone.
+Audio quality is also limited: you can stream at a maximum of 128kbps with the free plan.

 There’s no clear winner here, as the free plans offered by the streaming services are more different than alike.
-Which one is better comes down to the limitations that work best for you.
+Deciding which one is right for you comes down to the limitations that work better in your specific situation.

 YouTube Music vs Spotify: Content

 If you care about numbers, though, Spotify has over 100 million songs, while YouTube Music is said to also have over 100 million tracks.
-The most significant difference between the two services in terms of content is that Spotify also gives you access to a wide selection of podcasts.
-At the same time, YouTube Music is focused on music videos.
+The most significant difference between the two services in terms of content is that Spotify gives you access to a wide selection of podcasts.
+At the same time, YouTube Music is focused on music and music videos.

-There are over a million podcast titles on Spotify.
-There’s a good chance the ones you’re listening to are available on the streaming service, regardless if they are popular or super-niche.
+There are over five million podcast titles on Spotify.
+There’s a good chance the ones you’re listening to are available on the streaming service, regardless of whether they are famous or super-niche.
 This means that if you’re a Spotify user, you don’t need a separate app for podcasts anymore.

-Keep in mind that Spotify also has several videos, although they aren’t front and center like its competitor.
-The selection is limited to say the least and there’s no dedicated section where you could find videos.
+Remember that Spotify also has several videos, although they aren’t front and center like its competitor.
+The selection is limited, and there’s no dedicated section where you can find videos.
 Instead, they usually pop up when searching for an artist or song.

-Which of the two streaming services is a better fit for you when it comes to content comes down to what you value more.
 If you’re into videos, YouTube Music is the better option for you.
 But if podcasts are more of your thing, Spotify is more up your alley.
 As for music selection, they are very similar.

 YouTube Music vs Spotify: Music discovery

 Here’s where the gap between the two services gets bigger.
-In my experience, Spotify is much better for music discovery.
-It has the popular Discover Weekly playlist containing songs from artists and genres you’re listening to.
+Spotify is much better for music discovery.
+The popular Discover Weekly playlist contains songs from artists and genres you’re listening to.
 A new one is released every Monday with 30 tracks.
-Additionally, the service also creates up to six daily mixes for you based on your listening habits.
+Additionally, the service creates up to six daily mixes for you based on your listening habits.

 The Swedish streaming service also has a ton of playlists for just about every genre and mood you can imagine.
-It’s easy to find what you’re looking for, regardless if you’re using the service on your phone or PC.
+It’s easy to find what you’re looking for, regardless of whether you use the service on your phone or PC.
 What’s more, the app also has a lot of charts that list the most popular songs by country — there are more than 60 of them available.
 And if you prefer, you can look for user-curated playlists, as long as they are public.

 Spotify has a lot more playlists than YouTube Music.

-YouTube Music offers three personalized playlists.
-There’s the Discover Mix that gives you 50 lesser-known tracks every week, the New Release Mix that contains the most recent releases by your favorite artists, and a set of mixes based on your listening habits.
+YouTube Music offers a few types of personalized playlists.
+The Discover Mix gives you 50 lesser-known tracks every week, the New Release Mix contains the most recent releases by your favorite artists, and a set of mixes based on your listening habits.
 Then there’s My Supermix, a combination of songs from different genres you like and includes 100 tracks.

 Google’s service also allows you to browse playlists by mood or genre, but the problem is that the selection is limited.
-You get way more playlists with Spotify.
-For example, Spotify offers 54 hip-hop playlists, while YouTube Music only has 12 of them.
-Those who are into Dance and Electronic music can select from 81 playlists on Spotify and just 17 on YouTube Music.
-There are also almost twice as many moods and genres available to browse through on Spotify compared to Google’s streaming service.
+Spotify seems to have many more playlists for each genre when compared to YouTube Music.
+More moods and genres are available to browse on Spotify than on Google’s streaming service.

 I’m not saying that YouTube Music is bad at music discovery.
-There are a few mixes available as well as a few playlists, which most people will likely be happy with.
-However, Spotify just does it way better.
+There are a few mixes available and a few playlists, which most people will likely be happy with.
+However, Spotify does it way better.
 With that in mind, this round definitely goes to the Swedish streaming giant.

 YouTube Music vs Spotify: Pricing and plans

-There are a number of other small differences between the two services as well.
+There are several other minor differences between the two services.
 For example, Spotify has better social features than its competitor.
 In addition to sharing songs on social media, you can check out exactly what your friends are listening to.
 It’s a great way to discover new music.

-You can also see how many monthly listeners a certain artist has as well as how many followers playlists have.
+You can also see how many monthly listeners a particular artist has and how many followers playlists have.
 This can be used for comparison purposes, allowing you to figure out which artists/playlists are popular among Spotify users.

 YouTube Music also lets you share tracks on social media and allows you to see how many subscribers each artist has.
-But you can’t see what your friends are listening to or how popular a certain playlist is.
+You can’t see what your friends are listening to or how popular a specific playlist is.

 Spotify offers a lot more features than its rival.

-Overall, Spotify is the superior service.
-It’s better for discovering new music, has more playlists, offers stronger social features, and gives you access to loads of podcasts.
-The app is also packed with useful features including crossfade.
+Overall, Spotify is a superior service.
+It’s better for discovering new music, has more playlists, offers more robust social features, and gives you access to loads of podcasts.
+The app is also packed with valuable features, including crossfade.
 However, that doesn’t mean it’s a better option for everyone.

 There are still reasons to choose YouTube Music over Spotify.
-If you love watching music videos, Google’s service is right up your alley.
-It’s also a great option for those who want to get rid of YouTube ads, although that will require an extra $2 per month.
+Google’s service is right up your alley if you love watching music videos.
+It’s also an excellent option for those who want to get YouTube Premium features, although that will require an extra $3 per month (totally worth it!).
 These are the two main selling points of YouTube Music right now, but if they aren’t super important to you, I’d suggest you subscribe to Spotify.

-Keep in mind that both services offer a free trial for their premium service.
-YouTube Music can be used for a month for free, while Spotify lets you use all of its features for three months without spending a dime.
-So if you’re still on the fence regarding which one to go with, test them out both first to see which one you like better.
+Keep in mind that both services offer a free one-month trial for their premium service.
+So, if you’re still on the fence regarding which one to go with, test them out both first to see which one you like better.

-These are the main differences between YouTube Music and Spotify, although there are a few other smaller ones as well.
-Perhaps you realized you value sound quality more than you thought; in that case, be sure to turn your attention to Tidal HiFi or Amazon Music HD.
+These are the main differences between YouTube Music and Spotify, although there are a few other smaller ones.